 Your budget will probably play a big part in your purchasing decision, too.

-If you don’t want to spend big bucks on a PFAS removal system, you may be somewhat limited in which systems are available to you.
+If you don’t want to spend big bucks on a top of the line water filter for PFAs, you may be somewhat limited in which systems are available to you.

 Reverse osmosis filters tend to be the most expensive, while carbon filters are generally available in a broader range of options, with some being more affordable than others.